-We love to bring our original jalapeno poppers AKA “The Bomb Bombs” to parties and pot-lucks because they are a mega hit, but sometimes I just get the urge to switch up old classics and so I started thinking of how to re-invent the stuffed jalapeno.
-I got the idea to head to the sweet side for these Raspberry Cream Cheese Jalapeno Poppers because #baconmonth is upon us and I felt like this was the direction my life really needed to go.
-Keep scrolling to the bottom of the post to see the rest of today’s posts for #baconmonth from the best of the best food bloggers around!
+We love to bring our original jalapeno poppers AKA “The Bomb Bombs” to parties and pot-lucks because they are a mega hit, but sometimes I get the urge to switch up old classics, and so I started thinking of how to re-invent the stuffed jalapeno.
+I got the idea to head to the sweet side for these raspberry cream cheese jalapeno poppers because sometimes you want a little sweet and spicy treat.

 - 9 medium jalapenos

-- 4 oz softened cream cheese
+- 4 oz. softenend cream cheese

-- 1/4 cup raspberry jelly
+- 1/4 cup raspberry jam/jelly

 - 18 slices bacon

 That’s seriously it!
 These poppers sound much more difficult than they really are.
 And bonus for you: they taste and look incredible, and your guests will assume you spent oodles of time and energy making them (when they took less than 45 minutes from start to finish!).

 Once you have your ingredients assembled, you’re ready to make the jalapeno poppers.
 I’ve included instructions on how to make these poppers on any grill you have in your backyard.
 The key to cooking these poppers is to grill them over indirect heat.

 - Preheat your grill for indirect heat cooking.
 For your gas grill: preheat half the burners to Medium-Low heat.
 For charcoal grills: pile the coal in the middle and arrange the poppers around the outside of the grill.
 Finally, for pellet smokers: preheat to 350 degrees F.